-C. Other

-- Any tire which is OE on a car eligible for Street Category may be used on that car in Regional Solo® events.
-OE tires must meet all requirements of Section 13.3 to be eligible for National Solo® events. - Tires may be shaved evenly and parallel to the axis of rotation, but may not otherwise be siped, grooved, or modified. - No recap and/or retread tires may be used. - The tire must not appear on the following list, which may be altered at any time by the SEB upon notification of membership. - · No tire models are currently listed.
+- C. Other - 1.
+Any tire which is OE on a car eligible for Street Category may be used on that car in Regional Solo® events.
+OE tires must meet all requirements of Section 13.3 to be eligible for National Solo® events. - 2.
+Tires may be shaved evenly and parallel to the axis of rotation, but may not otherwise be siped, grooved, or modified. - 3.
+No recap and/or retread tires may be used. - National Event Exclusion List Tires appearing on the following list are not eligible for SCCA National Solo[®] events however may be used in Regional Solo[®] competition. - Vitour Tempesta P1 - XComp H/P